Gabra people

+The Gabra (Gabraa) are related to the wider Oromo people in the Horn of Africa, They mainly inhabit the Moyale and Marsabit regions of northern Kenya and the highlands of southern Ethiopia.
+They mostly practice Islam and Christianity as religion, but maintain mandatory cultural practices..

 The origins of the Gabra people are complex and subject to ongoing debate, particularly concerning their historical relationships with other Cushitic-speaking groups in the Horn of Africa—most notably the Rendille, Somali, and Oromo (especially the Borana).